Organization: Humber College

 If the above sounds like you and you’re excited, please read on…

 Established in 1967, Humber is one of Canada’s leading postsecondary institutions.
 Committed to student success through excellence in teaching and learning, Humber serves 29,800 full-time students and 23,000-part time and continuing education students.
 With an internationally recognized reputation for quality learning, Humber offers a wide-range of career-focused opportunities for students to personalize their educational path, including 180 full-time programs across more than 40 fields of study, 200 part-time and 400 online programs or courses.
 More than four out of five Humber graduates are employed within six months of completing their studies.
 Advancement and Alumni is a dedicated team of professionals raising financial resources and engaging alumni to help advance Humber College’s mission, vision and priorities.
 With over 220,000 graduates contributing to a vibrant and meaningful alumni community, as well as individuals, corporations and foundations investing in the College, the department works to inspire and cultivate meaningful engagement and philanthropic support to ensure that Humber students will be well-positioned for success having the resources they need to achieve their academic, career and personal goals.

-The SAO will be responsible for the full scope of activities related to major and planned gift fundraising and campaign support.
+The SAO will be responsible for the full scope of activities related to major gift fundraising and campaign support.
 This person will support and work closely with Senior Volunteers and Academic leaders to develop strategies and solicitation plans that will result in gifts to the organization.

 The SAO will also be responsible for translating funding opportunities into plans and proposals, soliciting gifts (both independently and in conjunction with volunteers and staff) and ensuring proper stewardship takes place following a gift.
 They will participate in the overall fundraising activities of the broader advancement and alumni team while upholding professional ethics and encouraging philanthropic best practices.